vlad9976/K8s-on-VM-as-IaaS/1. Virtual Machines/setup-vm.md

 <img src="images/Screenshot_3.png" width="700" height="350">
 <h4>Press “Next” and finish set up.</h4>

-# <h4>Shutdown the new create vm to configure the network</h4>
+# <h4>5.
+Shutdown the new create vm to configure the network</h4>
 <img src="images/Screenshot_9.png" width="400" height="100">

-# <h4>Choose “Settings” for you new virtual machine</h4>
+# <h4>6.
+Choose “Settings” for you new virtual machine</h4>
 <img src="images/Screenshot_4.png" width="600" height="100">

-# <h4>Go to “Network” and choose “Bridge Adapter” as a network interface.
+# <h4>7.
+Go to “Network” and choose “Bridge Adapter” as a network interface.
 With this option your virtual machine will be in the same network as you computer and will get access to internet</h4>
 <img src="images/Screenshot_6.png" width="700" height="350">

-# <h4>I chose network interface "Intel(R) Wi-Fi 6 AX201 160MHz".
-Let’s check such interface exists in my network.
+# <h4>8.
+I chose network interface "Intel(R) Wi-Fi 6 AX201 160MHz".
+Let’s check such interface exists in my network run ipconfig /all.
 My desktop is running on Windows 10</h4>
 <img src="images/Screenshot_8.png" width="500" height="150">